-In addition, new funding through the Ontario Autism Program for an Entry to School Program has started.
-The OCDSB will continue to build a partnership with ACT Learning Center (community provider) to build transition programs for students (ages 3-6) who will move into schools from this program.
+Also, new funding through the Ontario Autism Program for an Entry to School Program that began in March of 2022, has a new cohort of students entering the OCDSB in the fall.
+A Memorandum of Agreement has been designed and the positive collaboration developed between ACT Learning Centre (community provider) and the District continues to focus on building successful transition programs for students (ages 3-6) who will move into our schools from this program.